 - What measures can people take to ensure safety in their communities and contribute to the overall path to recovery in their state?

 - What role does the media play in educating the public when it comes to vaccination hesitancy?

 - How can the federal government help states increase vaccination rates?

 - Is the introduction of a ‘No jab, No school’ policy that requires mandatory vaccination at school entry necessary in the U.S.?

 Ask the Experts

-In order to identify the safest states during the COVID-19 pandemic, WalletHub compared the 50 states and the District of Columbia across five key metrics: 1) “Vaccination Rate,” 2) “Positive Testing Rate,” 3) “Hospitalization Rate,” 4) “Death Rate,” and 5) “Transmission Rate.”
+In order to identify the safest states during the COVID-19 pandemic, WalletHub compared the 50 states and the District of Columbia across five key metrics: 1) “Vaccination Rate,” 2) “Positive Testing Rate,” 3) “Hospitalization Rate,” 4) “Death Rate,” and 5) “Level of Community Transmission.”

 These metrics are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the safest conditions.

 We then determined the weighted average across all metrics to calculate an overall score for each state and used the resulting scores to rank-order the states.